bitcraft/pyscroll/README.md

 theory, you can now blit the map layer over other surfaces with transparency, but beware that it will produce some nasty side effects:

-1. Overall, performance will be reduced, as empty ares are being filled with the colorkey color.
+1. Overall, performance will be reduced, as empty ares are being filled.
-2. If mixing 'per-pixel alpha' tilesets, the edges of your tiles may be discolored and look wrong.
+2. If mixing 'per-pixel alpha' tilesets, tile edges may show the colorkey.

 ## Does the map layer support transparency?
 Yes...and no.  By default, pyscroll handles all transparency types very well